NitishSK/Assignment/README.md

 ```
    cd "Assignment"
 ```
-### list all files and directory using below commands
+### List all files and directory using below commands
 ```
    ls -ltrh
 ```